noahrav/offerings/rules.md

 ### Other

-If a command or expanded command is not mentioned, but you would still like to use it, ask to a manager if using it wouldn't be an issue, and make sure that the command is properly supported in the EasyRPG Player and fully accurate to the Maniac patch.
+If a command or expanded command is not mentioned, but you would still like to use it, ask to a @spirit Guide (Manager) if using it wouldn't be an issue, and make sure that the command is properly supported in the EasyRPG Player and fully accurate to the Maniac patch.